dmoles/gyrochrome-font/README.md

 enough from the original (not only in style, but in the design and composition of some characters) that it seemed more in the spirit of the OFL to give it a new name and make it clear that any quality issues with the font should be laid at my door, not theirs.
+For a from-scratch take on the same genre, see [Gyrotrope](https://github.com/dmoles/gyrotrope-font).

 This font exists because I needed a font "of the rounded-square sans genre that is closely associated with a 1960s feeling of the future" (as Adams